Anti-Trafficking in Persons Programs

 Rescue & Restore Regional Program

-The Rescue & Restore Regional Program serves as the focal point for regional public awareness campaign activities and intensification of local outreach to identify victims of human trafficking.
-Each Rescue & Restore Regional partner oversees and builds the capacity of a local anti-trafficking network, sub-awarding 60 percent of grant funds to grassroots organizations that identify and work with victims.
-By acting as a focal point for regional anti-trafficking efforts, Rescue & Restore Regional partners encourage a cohesive and collaborative approach in the fight against modern-day slavery.
+The Rescue & Restore Regional Program funds local organizations to serve as the focal points for regional outreach and response to foreign victims of human trafficking in need of protection and assistance.
+Each Rescue & Restore Regional partner oversees and builds the capacity of a local anti-trafficking network to better identify and work with victims, encouraging a cohesive and collaborative approach.
+The Rescue & Restore Regional Program has four objectives:

 National Human Trafficking Resource Center